-Tier 1 (2016) Motor Vehicle-Related Contact Analysis
+Tier 1 (2017) Motor Vehicle-Related Contact Analysis

-When analyzing the Tier 1 data collected in 2016, it was evident that most motor vehicle-related contacts were made with Caucasian drivers.
+When analyzing the Tier 1 data collected in 2017, it was evident that most motor vehicle-related contacts were made with Caucasian drivers.
 This was followed by Hispanic and African American drivers.
 With respect to searches, most of them were performed on Caucasian drivers.
-This was followed by Hispanics.
-It is important to note that the arrest data revealed that Caucasian drivers were arrested the most in motor vehicle-related contacts; this was followed by Hispanics and African Americans.
+This was followed by Hispanics and African Americans.
+It is important to note that the arrest data revealed that Caucasian drivers were arrested the most in motor vehicle-related contacts.